 Microsoft 365 Archive, previously a SharePoint essential, now turns its attention to OneDrive!
 Microsoft’s new Archiving feature, meant for long-term storage of inactive content, is now charging you for storing unlicensed OneDrive user accounts.
-Yes, Microsoft throws a bombshell: updating its storage policies of unlicensed Microsoft OneDrive accounts, which could empty your wallet if left unnoticed!
+Yes, Microsoft throws a bombshell: announcing a new storage policy for unlicensed OneDrive accounts, which could empty your wallet if left unnoticed!
 Let’s dive into the details below!

 Automatically Archive Unlicensed Microsoft OneDrive Accounts

-Starting from late January to March 2025, any OneDrive accounts left unlicensed for more than 90 days will be automatically archived, hitting you with extra costs to regain access.
+Starting from January 27, 2025, any OneDrive accounts left unlicensed for more than 93 days will undergo the following actions.
 (Message Center ID: MC836942)

 This update affects only business and enterprise customers.
 Educational tenant customers, you’re in luck—you’re exempt from this change!